 SAP S/4HANA Cloud Key User Extensibility – Introduction to Custom Business Objects – Part 1

-Target Audience – Key Users of SAP S/4HANA Cloud and Developers
+Target Audience – Key Users of SAP S/4HANA Cloud, On-Premise and Developers

 Understanding the Custom Business Object –

-In simple words, custom business object is nothing but a database table.
-Imagine a scenario, where you are a cloud customer and you have a requirement to create custom database table for storing some data or use the database for running through some business logic where you want to refer the values in the database table and then perform certain action.
+In simple words, custom business objects is a way to create data base artifacts.
+Imagine a scenario, where you are a SAP S/4HANA Cloud customer and you have a requirement to create custom database table for storing some data or use the database for running through some business logic where you want to refer the values in the database table and then perform certain action.
 It is important to note that as a cloud customer you would not have access to SE11 (Data Dictionary).
-This is one of the reason why SAP introduced this tile where you can create custom database table.
+This is one of the reasons why SAP introduced this tile so that you can create custom database table.

 Let’s understand each of the components of the business object one-by-one and its relevance to using the same for custom requirement.